NightDramatist/ucore_lab/README.md

 # ucore_lab
 <<<<<<< HEAD
-The lab report and code for the ucore os lab1——lab5
+The chit-chat of the lab report for the ucore lab1
 =======